collinarnett/my-resources/README.md

 * [Devhints](https://devhints.io/)
 * [The Twelve-Factor App](https://12factor.net/) - The enterprise way to deploy a application
 * [Full Stack Python](https://www.fullstackpython.com) - Enterprise Python developement from end to end.
+* [RealPython](https://realpython.com) - Real python examples to be deployed in production

 ## Links